Narisetty-Geethika/Spotify_Data_Analysis/README.md

 ## Data Sources

-The dataset used for this analysis is the "spotify_data.xlsx" file.
+The dataset used for this analysis is the "Spotify_data.xlsx" file.

 ## Prerequisites